parikhanna/InRealLifePodacstWebsite/README.md

-# InRealLifePodacstWebsite
+# InRealLifePodcastWebsite
-Website for In Real life Podcast
+Website for In Real Life Podcast